-• Year 12 students take 3 A level or equivalent courses, which they generally carry on into Year 13; 4 A level courses can be taken after discussion with the Head of Sixth Form but this is unusual.
+Year 12 students take 3 A level or equivalent courses, which they generally carry on into Year 13; 4 A level courses can be taken after discussion with the Head of Sixth Form but this is unusual.
 Students have 9 taught lessons per fortnight in each subject.

-- In Year 12, students also have a weekly Extension Studies lesson and an Enrichment lesson during Wednesday period 5, to improve their wider knowledge and skills. - Students also have daily registration with their form tutor and an assembly, either with the whole school or in their year group. - If a student did not achieve a 4 in GCSE English or Maths, they are required to resit these GCSE subjects in Year 12, with support in lessons from relevant teachers. - To progress to Year 13 in a subject, students must achieve a D grade or above in the exams at the end of Year 12.
-If a student achieves a U grade, they cannot progress to Year 13 in the subject and we will support them in finding alternative options depending on their post 18 intentions.
+- In Year 12, students have a weekly Extension Studies lesson and an Enrichment lesson during Wednesday period 5, to improve their wider knowledge and skills. - Students also have daily registration with their form tutor and an assembly, either with the whole school or in their year group. - If a student did not achieve a 4 in GCSE English or Maths, they are required to resit these GCSE subjects in Year 12, with support in lessons from relevant teachers. - To progress to Year 13 in a subject, students must achieve a D grade or above in the exams at the end of Year 12.
+If a student achieves a U grade, they cannot progress to Year 13 in the subject.
 If they achieve an E grade, it is at the discretion of the Subject Leader as to whether they can carry on and they need to take a resit in early September of Year 13 to ensure they can manage the challenging nature of Year 13 courses.